michaeljfriedman/COS418/raft/src/raft/design.md

 This background routine is started when the server starts, and runs indefinitely (regardless of state changes, etc.).

 - Apply Log Entries
-  - Do:
+  - Repeat indefinitely
     - If commit index > last applied index:
       - Increment last applied index
       - Send log entry at last applied index to the applyCh
-    - Start timer for periodic timeout
-  - Wait for signals:
+    - Wait for a fixed interval
-    - Periodic Timeout: Repeat from beginning

 ## Logging